alexyorke/alexyorke.github.io/_posts/2022-11-16-what-ops-are-there.md

 ---
 title: "What -Ops are there?"
 date: 2022-11-16
+description: "A data-driven survey of '-Ops' terms mined from 360GB of journal article keywords, with a curated table and links."
 ---

 There's a few common -Ops terms, such as DevOps, GitOps, and ChatOps.
 Are there more?